LuigiBrosNin/UNI/Master first year/Digital Forensics.md

 (Here there are some examples of crimes, but they don't seem important to the study of the course, just informative,, so i skipped them)

+**Criminal Conspiracy** -> when two or more people agree to commit a illegal act

+The **Internet of Things** -> anything that has an app (Alexa, smartwatches, Siri, whatever connects to internet) might contain evidence and show the criminals' intent to commit the crime.
+Missing the digital devices can result in significant damage in investigations.

+Social media is a source of digital evidence for showing conspiracy.
+There could be a Facebook page with photo of an evidence (ofc it happened)